Noah-Dechasa/Noah-Dechasa/README.md

 # Hi there! 👋 I'm Noah Dechasa.

-I recently graduated with a double major in Economics and Data Science from the College of Wooster.
-I'm passionate about solving real-world problems through data-driven insights and innovative solutions.
-Whether it's developing interactive dashboards, analyzing complex datasets, or building intuitive web and mobile applications, I enjoy tackling challenging projects that make an impact.
+As a recent graduate with a double major in Economics and Data Science from the College of Wooster, I bring a unique perspective to data-driven problem-solving.
+My senior independent study on the impact of tax receipt transparency in government honed my skills in research and statistical analysis.

+With a strong foundation in data analysis, statistical modeling, and web development, I'm focused on creating innovative applications and visualizations that bridge the gap between economics and technology.
+I am actively seeking opportunities to contribute to challenging projects and make an impact.

 ------------------

 ## About Me
-- 🌍 From **Addis Ababa, Ethiopia** and pursuing my studies in the U.S.
+- 🌍 From **Addis Ababa, Ethiopia** and now based in the U.S.
 - 🎓 Completed a **Senior Independent Study** examining the impact of tax receipt transparency on public trust in government
 - 🛠️ Experienced in **data analysis**, **statistical modeling**, **web development**, and **visualization tools**.
 - 🌟 Interests: Data-driven decision-making, app development, and exploring the intersection of economics and technology.